-Synthetic vitamins don’t always act like their real counterparts.
+The problem is, synthetic vitamins don’t always act like their real counterparts.

-Vitamins are defined as a GROUP or complex of organic compounds and it’s best to think of them this way.
+Vitamins are defined as a GROUP of organic compounds.
+And this is how you should think of them.
 Vitamin activity is the sum of many parts.

 Right Handed Or Left Handed?
 Does It Matter?

 For example, mint and caraway both contain a molecule called carvone.
-Mint and caraway are identical molecules … except mint is the left handed version and caraway is the right handed version.
-The difference is their orientation.
+Mint and caraway are identical molecules … except mint is the left handed version and caraway is the right handed one.

 And orientation matters …

-Now let’s look at vitamin E as an example.
+Let’s look at vitamin E as an example.

 The synthetic form of vitamin E is often called dl.
-It’s a combination of the naturally occurring d form and the synthetic l form
+It’s a combination of the naturally occurring d form and the synthetic l form.

 But the body doesn’t use the mirror image l form – it’s just excreted from the kidneys.

-But what does that mean for your dog?
+So what does that mean for your dog?

 Do Synthetic Vitamins Work The Same?

-When researchers added synthetic B vitamins were added to their diet, the disorder wasn’t prevented.
-But adding yeast, which is a good source of B vitamins, did prevent the condition.
-(Annual Review of Physiology, Rawkins, 3:259-282, 1941)
+When researchers added synthetic B vitamins to their diet, the disorder wasn’t prevented.
+But adding yeast, which is a real source of B vitamins, did prevent the condition.

-- Synthetic vitamins don’t work as well,
+- Synthetic vitamins don’t work as well

-- Synthetic vitamins can be harmful.
+- Synthetic vitamins can be harmful

 Let’s take a closer look at that last point …

-Can Vitamins Really Hurt My Dog?
+Can Vitamins Really Hurt Your Dog?

 Historically speaking, synthetic vitamins can cause health problems.

-First, your dog needs more of a synthetic vitamin than natural vitamins, it can be easy for toxicity to happen.
+First, your dog needs more of a synthetic vitamin than natural vitamins.
+This can make it easier for toxicity to happen.

-The famous Beta-carotene and Retinol Efficacy Trial in 1996 is a good example of the unpredictability of synthetic vitamins.
+The famous Beta carotene and Retinol Efficacy Trial in 1996 is a good example of the unpredictability of synthetic vitamins.

 How Do You Find Fake Vitamins?

-You can usually identify synthetic vitamins based on their name.
+But you can usually identify synthetic vitamins based on their name.

 You’ll know for certain a vitamin is synthetic if it includes any of the following words: